-- Next Hydrogen has met its energy efficiency targets cell performance of 1.90 V/cell at 1 A/cm2 and 70°C for its new second generation "GEN2" water electrolyzer technology which exceeded the recently reported US Department of Energy ("DOE") technical targets status for energy efficiency.
-The GEN2 performance achievement has positioned the Company to being the industry leader in electrolysis cell performance. - The Company has entered into a \$7.7M agreement for a project involving a specialized nuclear application.
+- In April 2024, Next Hydrogen welcomed Deputy Prime Minister Chrystia Freeland, Minister Kamal Khera and MP Peter Fonseca to our manufacturing facility to announce new investment tax credits which will further support the Canadian clean technology sector.
+Minister Freeland also stated publicly "Next Hydrogen in Mississauga is changing the game in renewable energy and clean hydrogen production!" - Next Hydrogen is currently in advanced discussions for new government grant opportunities pertaining to commercialization activities of the business. - Next Hydrogen has appointed Mr. Rob Campbell as Chief Commercial Officer (CCO), who brings a distinguished career in senior leadership roles in the global clean technology sector with a focus on hydrogen, fuel cells and solar industries.
+Mr. Campbell will help Next Hydrogen execute the Company's goto-market strategy introducing our products into strategic market applications. - Next Hydrogen and General Electric Vernova ("GE Vernova") have signed a memorandum of understanding to integrate Next Hydrogen's electrolysis technology with GE Vernova's power systems offerings to produce green hydrogen.
+This collaborative effort will encompass installation, rigorous testing, and the seamless integration of a Next Hydrogen water electrolyzer with a power supply meticulously designed and fabricated by GE Vernova.
+This collaboration will further support Next Hydrogen's commitment to pioneering innovative green hydrogen technologies, addressing climate change, and promoting global energy sustainability. - Next Hydrogen has met its energy efficiency targets cell performance of 1.90 V/cell at 1 A/cm2 and 70°C for its new second-generation "GEN2" water electrolyzer technology which exceeded the recently reported US Department of Energy ("DOE") technical targets status for energy efficiency.
+The GEN2 performance achievement has positioned the Company to being the industry leader in electrolysis cell performance.
+Next Hydrogen has a progressive goal to achieve 1.70 V/cell at 1.2 A/cm2 during 2024, which will allow us to exceed US DOE's 2026 targets and firmly plant us as best-in-class water electrolysis company globally.(1) - Based on an existing relationship, the Company has received an order for a project involving a specialized nuclear application worth \$7.7M.
 Under the agreement, Next Hydrogen will conduct design engineering (Phase 1) and subsequently provide the electrolyzer needed (Phase 2) for the project.
-A \$5M purchase order has been received for Phase 1, which is expected to take place during 2024, with a follow-on order of \$2.7M planned for Phase 2 with electrolyzer delivery expected to occur in 2025.
-This project will provide us with high growth potential. - Next Hydrogen and Casale SA ("Casale"), have signed a memorandum of understanding to develop green ammonia and methanol systems that integrate Next Hydrogen's electrolysis technology and products.
+A \$5M purchase order has been received for Phase 1, with a potential follow-on order of \$2.7M planned for Phase 2 with electrolyzer delivery expected to occur in 2025.
+Cash of \$2M was received during 2023; an additional \$1M was received subsequent to year end 2023, with an additional \$2M expected to be received in 2024. - Next Hydrogen and Casale SA ("Casale") have signed a memorandum of understanding to develop green ammonia and methanol systems that integrate Next Hydrogen's electrolysis technology and products.
 Under this agreement, the companies will bring together their collective experience and capabilities to accelerate and scale-up green ammonia and methanol plants connected to renewable energy sources.
 This collaboration provides a compelling pathway to producing clean, zero-emission ammonia and methanol from green renewable energy power sources.
+During 2023, Next Hydrogen received the first purchase order under this development agreement from Casale.